just-ai/jaicf-kotlin/examples/hello-world/README.md

 You can learn how sub-scenarios are used in this example.
 Look into `HelperScenario` to see how `askForName` is used to invoke a helper scenario and return a result back to the `HelloWorldScenario` once the user responds with their name.

+## Automatic tests

+You can also learn how automatic tests are used in this project.
+Just try to run `HelloWorldScenarioTest` to see how it works.